 Cormatin is central to the three large towns in South Burgundy of Chalon, Mâcon and Tournus.
 All have intriguing medieval centres and awe inspiring Abbeys.

-If you are a cyclist this is the place to be.
-Cormatin is on the Voie Verte, which is a wonderful cycle and walking track made using the old railway and canal tow paths.
+Cormatin is on the Voie Verte, a wonderful cycle and walking track which uses the old railway line and canal tow paths.
 It runs the length of southern Burgundy and provides easy cycling.
-A network of signposted routes through the forests and vineyards provides breath-taking views over the countryside.
+Follow the directions at the junctions to visit villages and vineyards along the way.

 Saône-et-Loire is famous for its lively markets.
-There is the Saturday market in Cluny which is regularly attended by the locals.
-The Sunday market at Chalon is well worth a visit too.
-In the cattle markets of Charolles and St Christopher-en-Brionnais you can admire the Charolais, the best beef cattle in France.
+Cormatin has a few stalls on a Tuesday morning, but the Saturday morning market in Cluny is the regular meeting place for the locals.
+On Sundays the market at Chalon is well worth a visit too.
+On Wednesdays is the cattle market at St Christopher-en-Brionnais where you can admire the Charolais, the best beef cattle in France.

 Food and Drink

 Burgundy is known as 'le pays du bien vivre' .
 It is the quintessential heart of French cooking.
-If you had to quickly think of French dishes you would probably say escargot, beouf bourgogne and coq au vin.
-All derive from this area and are often offered as dish of the day at local restaurants.
-Lunch is taken very seriously in Burgundy and life stops for everyone between half twelve and two.
-Watch where the workers go and there you will find good cooking.
+Typical dishes are escargot, bœuf bourguignon and coq au vin and are often offered as dish of the day at local restaurants.

-Burgundy is also know for fine drinking, and you can enjoy tasting the wine in the local caves.
-The wine trails will take you past the most famous vineyards of the region.
+Burgundy is also know for fine wines and you can enjoy tasting them on trips round the local caves.
+The wine trails will guide you to the most famous vineyards of the region.
 Cormatin has an outlet where you can taste before choosing from an impressive selection of local wines.